stanford-scs/scp-spec/draft-mazieres-dinrg-scp-05.md

 The protocol goes through four phases:  NOMINATE, PREPARE, COMMIT, and EXTERNALIZE.
 The NOMINATE and PREPARE phases run concurrently (though NOMINATE's messages are sent earlier and it ends before PREPARE ends).
-The COMMIT and EXTERNALIZE phrases are exclusive, with COMMIT occurring immediately after PREPARE and EXTERNALIZE immediately after COMMIT.
+The COMMIT and EXTERNALIZE phases are exclusive, with COMMIT occurring immediately after PREPARE and EXTERNALIZE immediately after COMMIT.

 ## Federated voting